S-Brand5136/lighthouse-web-notes/Week_1/Day_2/generalNotes.md

 - Functions can be roughly split into two groups.
 Functions that are called for their `side effects` and those for their `return values`

 - `pure` functons are specific kinds that don't relay on side effects and also doesn't create any side effects.
 It `always produces the same value`.

+### Conventions for Functions

+- Avoid generic names
+- Name functions with actions words
+- be consistent with your conventions
+- observe and adapt any existing naming conventions
+- Functions should ideally not read outter scoped variables, it should be passed in